 A two hour version of this workshop was held at the 2018 HBCA workshop event.
 This is a day version where we will explore more detail and have more time to undertake practical activities and exercises.
 This workshop will be relevant for people working on any animal issue.

 Human behaviour change is at the heart of all the work Jo undertakes in animal welfare.
 As co-founder of the social enterprise Human Behaviour Change for Animals alongside Suzanne, she is committed to making a difference.
-A life-long passion for animals has resulted in a career that spans nearly three decades working with and connected… Read more »
+A life-long passion for… Read more »

 10am (arrive for tea/coffee at 9.45am) to finish by 4.30pm